Pakistani economic crisis (2021–2024): 2022

+Four days after being elected prime minister, Shehbaz Sharif was told by the Ministry of Energy that 27 power plants with a combined capacity of 7,000 MW were out-of-order due to shortages or lack of maintenance and repair.

-Information Minister Maryam Aurangzeb told a news conference held on 19 May 2022, that Pakistan was committed to "controlling rising inflation, stabilizing foreign exchange reserves, strengthening the economy and reducing the country's dependence on imports".
-Import of unnecessary and luxury items was banned.
-Sharif had said at the time that the decision would "save the country's precious foreign exchange" and that Pakistan would have to "pursue austerity."
+Information Minister Maryam Aurangzeb told a news conference held on 19 May 2022 that Pakistan was committed to "controlling rising inflation, stabilizing foreign exchange reserves, strengthening the economy and reducing the country's dependence on imports".
+The import of unnecessary and luxury items was banned.
+Sharif had said at the time that the decision would "save the country's precious foreign exchange" and that Pakistan would have to "pursue austerity".

-In late May 2022, the government lifted the cap on fuel prices - a condition for advancing the long-stalled bailout deal with the International Monetary Fund (IMF).
-IMF also insisted Islamabad to raise electricity prices, ramp up tax collection and make sizeable budget cuts.
+In late May 2022, the government lifted the cap on fuel prices - a condition for advancing the long-stalled bailout deal with the IMF.
+The IMF also insisted Islamabad raise electricity prices, ramp up tax collection, and make sizeable budget cuts.

-Federal Minister for Planning and Development Ahsan Iqbal told reporters on 14 May 2022, that Pakistanis could reduce their tea consumption to "one or two cups" a day as imports were putting additional financial pressure on the government.
-"The tea we import is imported on credit," Iqbal said, adding that businesses should be shut down first to save electricity.
+Federal Minister for Planning and Development Ahsan Iqbal told reporters on 14 May 2022 that Pakistanis could reduce their tea consumption to "one or two cups" a day as imports were putting additional financial pressure on the government.
+"The tea we import is imported on credit", Iqbal said, adding that businesses should be shut down first to save electricity.
 According to the Observatory of Economic Complexity, the South Asian nation of 220 million is the world's largest tea importer, having bought more than $640 million worth of tea in 2020.

-Inflation in Pakistan rose to 21.3% in June, the highest since December 2008 when inflation stood at 23.3%.
+Inflation in Pakistan rose to 21.3% in June, the highest since December 2008, when inflation stood at 23.3%.

 Finance Minister Miftah Ismail said that a loan of $2.3 billion from a Chinese consortium of banks had been credited to the Pakistani central bank's account in late June.

-2022 Pakistan floods in summer cause over $30 billion dollars in economic losses in Pakistan.
+The 2022 summer floods caused over $30 billion in economic losses in Pakistan.

 At the end of March 2022, the State Bank of Pakistan's reserves stood at $11.425bn, but they gradually tanked to an almost four-year low of $6.715bn on 2 December.
-Pakistan's foreign exchange reserves equal to just five weeks of merchandise imports.
+Pakistan's foreign exchange reserves are equal to just five weeks of merchandise imports.

 The consistent depreciation of the rupee is said to be deepening the economic crisis.
-At the end of March, the rupee stood at 183.48 to $1.
-On 9 December 2022, it closed at 224.40.
+At the end of March 2022, the rupee's value was at 183.48 to $1.
+It stopped at 224.40 on 9 December.